tyler-eon/spannex/README.md

 And because we use [grpc](https://github.com/elixir-grpc/grpc) to communicate with the database, you can also fine-tune you gRPC configuration by setting `:grpc_opts` in the child spec options.

+## Querying

+Right now only "simple" querying is supported.
+The query wrapper, `Spannex.Query`, only has two fields: `:statement` and `:params`.
+When a statement is executed immediately, i.e. in a `:read_write` transaction during a `handle_execute/4` callback, the supplied parameters completely override the encoded `Spannex.Query` parameters.
+In fact, the encoded query parameters are only ever used during `:batch_write` transaction commits, since all of the SQL statements for batch write mutations are queued locally and "executed" only during the commit phase.

 ## Protobuf

 The repo contains a "pinned" version of the necessary Protobuf files required to successfully run `Spannex`.